pwighton/ci-qms/SOP-013--Change_Control_Procedure.md

 ## 1.0 PURPOSE

-This Standard Operating Procedure (SOP) establishes the systematic approach for managing changes to approved *observational study* documents, systems, and processes conducted by __NewInstitue__.
-It ensures that all changes are assessed for impact, properly reviewed, approved, implemented, and documented to maintain study integrity and compliance.
+This Standard Operating Procedure (SOP) establishes requirements for managing protocol amendments and consequential document changes for *observational studies* conducted by __NewInstitute__ after study initiation.

+This procedure ensures that:

+- Protocol changes are systematically classified, reviewed, and approved before implementation
+- Amendments receive appropriate IRB/IEC review per 45 CFR 46
+- Consequential changes to related study documents are processed together with protocol amendments
+- Sites and subjects are appropriately informed of changes
+- Amendment documentation is maintained in the Trial Master File

 ## 2.0 SCOPE